CesarValiente/PermissionsSample/README.md

 # PermissionsSample
 Sample app that shows how the new permissions model introduced in Android 6.0 works, and how we can implement it and educate our users on a nice way (following clean architecture, using architectural patterns, etc.)

+# Requirements
+To use properly this app we first we have to create some contacts in our device/emulator, adding a name, a phone number and an image would be perfect so we can try all the stuff the app does.
+If you are running this app in a device and you already have contacts, then you don't have to do anything else, just run it.

 # Architecture of the sample app
 This app has been implemented based in the teachings of [Clean Architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) by [Uncle Bob](https://twitter.com/unclebobmartin).
-I would like to remark that is based, so is not strictly following it since at the end, we are software developers that have to take this teachings and adjust them to our requirements, preferences, tastes, etc.
+I would like to remark that is based, so is not strictly following it, since at the end, we are software developers who have to take these teachings and adjust them to our requirements, preferences, tastes, etc.

-For an amazing and better example of clean architecture on Android, or better said, the clean approach followed by its author, check this amazing post of my friend [Fernando Cejas](http://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/).
+For an amazing and better example of Clean architecture on Android, or better said, the Clean approach followed by its author, check this amazing post of my friend [Fernando Cejas](http://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/).

 The app is divided in three modules, to make easier the decoupling between the different parts of the app.
 - App (presentation): Is basically the UI, it has Android dependencies.
 Is built following the MVP pattern, so the views (Activity and Fragment) delegates (invokes) their presenters to deal with what the user tries to do.